gsbdarc/rcpedia/docs/_user_guide/redivis.md

 ### Access to Organization

-The GSB has their own Redivis organization ([**StanfordGSBLibrary**](https://redivis.com/StanfordGSBLibrary){:target="_blank"}) within the greater [Stanford Data Farm](https://redivis.com/Stanford){:target="_blank"} pool of organizations.
+The GSB has their own Redivis organization ([StanfordGSBLibrary](https://redivis.com/StanfordGSBLibrary){:target="_blank"}) within the greater [Stanford Data Farm](https://redivis.com/Stanford){:target="_blank"} pool of organizations.
 To join the GSB's Redivis organization, follow [the directions on this page](https://gsb-research-help.stanford.edu/library/faq/358602){:target="_blank"}.
 After you join the organization, you can start using the datasets that are already available to you.

-Once you have a Redivis account, you can also join the organization hosted by Stanford Libraries ([**SUL**](https://redivis.com/SUL){:target="_blank"}), which features [an array of datasets](https://redivis.com/SUL/datasets){:target="_blank"} that may be of interest to GSB researchers.
+Once you have a Redivis account, you can also join the organization hosted by Stanford Libraries ([SUL](https://redivis.com/SUL){:target="_blank"}), which features [an array of datasets](https://redivis.com/SUL/datasets){:target="_blank"} that may be of interest to GSB researchers.
 Note that the set of datasets in this organization is not maintained by the GSB so you should [contact Research Data Services at SUL](https://docs.google.com/forms/d/e/1FAIpQLSetdXE6wmr5e7Qdor31lCfl9OLsKRm50Ph08tWJbRkACl9dWg/viewform){:target="_blank"} instead for support.

 ### Access to Datasets

-There are a [number of datasets hosted in the **StanfordGSBLibrary** organization](https://libguides.stanford.edu/az.php?q=redivis){:target="_blank"} that require additional approval.
+There are a [number of datasets hosted in the StanfordGSBLibrary organization](https://libguides.stanford.edu/az.php?q=redivis){:target="_blank"} that require additional approval.
 You will need to apply for access to these datasets individually.

 ## Where Do I Start?